Old Bengali: History

 Vajrayani and Sahajani Acharyas composed charyas between the tenth and twelfth centuries AD.
 There is disagreement among historians about the period of composition.
 According to Suniti Kumar Chatterji and Prabodh Chandra Bagchi, the Charyapadas were composed between the 10th and 12th centuries; but Muhammad Shahidullah and Rahul Sankrityayan put this period back by another 200 years and expressed the opinion that the period of Charya's composition was from eighth to twelfth century AD.
 Some of the Old Bengali songs compiled in Mānasollāsa—also known as Abhilashitartha Chintamani—were composed in the third decade of the twelfth century.
 Chalukya king Someshvara III was the patron of the book.
 The songs were composed in the Bengal and circulated as far as Maharashtra.
+The 12th-century text Sekhasubhodaya, written by the court poet of King Lakshmana Sena, has two songs, one proverb and five rhymed couplets in the Bengali language.

 Phonology

 Sound changes

 Some of the major sound changes that took place in the history of Old Bengali were as follows: